 Workplace risk assessment

 Workplace risk assessments identify ‘hazards’ (anything that has the potential to cause harm) and ‘risk’ (the likelihood of an event occurring).
-The aim should be to reduce these, as ill health can adversely affect quality of life, the ability to work in a chosen industry, insurance costs and litigation claims.
-A generic risk assessment in any hair dressing salon should include a specific section on skin exposure and should cover:
+The aim should be to reduce these, as ill-health can adversely affect the quality of life, the ability to work in a chosen industry, insurance costs and litigation claims.
+A generic risk assessment in any hairdressing salon should include a specific section on skin exposure and should cover:

 - Hazardous properties and adverse health effects of wet work

 - Hazardous properties and adverse health effects from the exposure to chemicals